pongulurisudharshan/fastapi/README.md

-# fastapi:- which is used to give fast response from server to client and cient to server.
+# fastapi:- which is used to give fast response from server to client and client to server.

 minimalapi using the fastapi to create a crud operations and storing the data into the sqlite3 database. for this particular fastapi i have used maily